-Certainly some legitimate marketing companies can help your your law firm.
+Certainly, some legitimate marketing companies can help your law firm.
 Obviously, you want to thoroughly vet any marketing company before you enlist them to help you.
 What other law firms have they helped?
-How have those law firms done?
+How have those law firms do?
 How long has the company been around?
 These and other questions are all important ones to ask.

 However, if you already have a law firm webpage, and the webpage has been up for a while and is performing well, do not fall unwittingly for the tip that you pull your existing webpage and create a whole new one.
 The reality is that some marketing companies are known for giving this advice.
 When advice like this is given, it ought to be a major red flag.

 Instead of simply adding more content on your webpage, refreshing the design, or working on off-site tips like building content-rich backlinks to your existing webpage, some marketing companies are known for advising law firms that they should scrap the entire webpage that they have and create a whole new one.

 If you think about it, the reality is that if a marketing company can convince you that you need a new webpage, they can make a lot more money than if they simply spruce up what you already have.
 The advice is similar to a dealer selling you a brand new car (or a brand new anything) versus simply tuning up or fixing the one you have.
 Before you ever take this advice, be sure to get a second and even a third opinion.